 Thank you for taking a look at how to reflect.
 This matter seems critical in our social-media induced, show-and-tell style of relating.
 Show-and-tell makes for an excellent teaching tool for kindergarten and 1st-grade teaching!
 Now let’s learn something for grown-ups!
-A lot of people call this active listening, but I prefer the term reflecting, since it more closely matches the mental activity.
+A lot of people call this “active listening,” but I prefer the term ‘reflecting’.
 When you reflect you want to start with the emotion and optionally include the content, let’s take a look.

 How to Reflect in 3 Easy Steps